HonkingGoose/restaurant/README.md

 ## Warning:

-This project is currently **not working** because the dev-dependency `request` is no longer maintained.
+This project is currently **not working** because it's being rewritten.
-The code will need to be fixed for this project to work again.
-I do **not recommend** using this code as-is.

 ## Where to find the latest release?